What is the role of the intestine?

 - Mental disorders:depression , anxiety, ADHD

-How do I know if I am prone to intestinal porosity?
+How do I know if I have leaky gut?

-The diagnosis of this syndrome is rather complicated to make, because we do not think about it directly when we feel the symptoms, and these are signs that we often seek to treat directly without worrying about the cause initially. time (for example, we seek to treat constipation when it occurs, without really focusing on the causes of it).
+Diagnosing this syndrome is rather complicated, because we do not think about it directly when we feel the symptoms, and these are signs that we often try to treat directly without worrying about the cause at first (for example, we try to treat constipation when it occurs, without really dwelling on the causes of it).

-However, the doctor may prescribe tests: a dosage of certain blood compounds, certain urinary compounds, tests associated with underlying pathologies, respiratory tests which make it possible to detect dysbiosis or a defect in the absorption of carbohydrates, etc.
+However, the doctor may prescribe tests: a dosage of certain blood compounds, certain urinary compounds, tests associated with underlying pathologies, respiratory tests which allow the detection of dysbiosis or a defect in carbohydrate absorption, etc.

 How to treat intestinal porosity?

-If you experience some of these symptoms and are exposed to one or more risk factors, it is a good idea to see a doctor for a diagnosis.
-He may prescribe targeted analyzes such as a dosage of certain blood compounds, certain urinary compounds, tests associated with underlying pathologies, respiratory tests which can detect dysbiosis or a defect in the absorption of carbohydrates, etc.
+If you experience some of these symptoms and are exposed to one or more risk factors, it is wise to consult a doctor for a diagnosis.
+He or she may prescribe targeted tests such as the measurement of certain blood compounds, certain urine compounds, tests associated with underlying pathologies, respiratory tests that can detect dysbiosis or a defect in carbohydrate absorption, etc.

-We also recommend a diet rich in polyphenols, which relieve inflammation and help treat dysbiosis.
-They can be found in fruits and vegetables, but there are also other important sources: spices, spices, and aromatic herbs.
-It is wise to undergo a complete check of your dietary deficiencies: in fact, treating them can help relieve the symptoms of intestinal porosity.
+It's also recommended to eat a diet rich in polyphenols, which relieve inflammation and help treat dysbiosis.
+They can be found in fruits and vegetables, but there are also other important sources: spices, herbs, and spices.
+It's a good idea to undergo a complete checkup for dietary deficiencies: addressing these deficiencies can help relieve the symptoms of leaky gut.

-In certain cases associated with irritable bowel syndrome , the doctor may prescribe a diet without FODMAP fiber , finally if the syndrome is associated with celiac disease, it will then be necessary to eliminate gluten.
+In some cases associated with irritable bowel syndrome , the doctor may prescribe a low FODMAP diet in order to reduce digestive discomfort.
+Finally, if the syndrome is associated with celiac disease, it will be necessary to remove gluten from the diet, under the doctor's recommendation.

 Sources: